Midlothian campaign: Liberal election victory in 1880

-Im marked contrast to the Conservatives, the Liberal electoral machine was already well-established.
-While its Conservative counterpart was itself surprised by the cabinet's sudden decision to call an early election, the Liberal were well preapred and Gladstone quickly resumed his campaign.
+In marked contrast to the Conservatives, the Liberal electoral machine was already well-established.
+While its Conservative counterpart was itself surprised by the cabinet's sudden decision to call an early election, the Liberal were well prepared and Gladstone quickly resumed his campaign.
 In terms of content, he repeated his speeches from the previous year; in a speech in Midlothian, he also presented the election campaign and the upcoming election as a struggle between the classes and the masses.